 Affordable pet care is critical to keep your dog healthy.
 Being a pet owner means you may encounter a situation where an illness or injury racks up large veterinary bills.

-So if any of these applies to you or you know of some one that has a pet and could use financial assistance with pet care, such as:
+So if any of these applies to you or you know of someone that has a pet and could use financial assistance for their pet, such as:

 Then this list will come in handy.

 When the cost of caring for your pup exceeds your finances, you face very difficult and emotional choices.
 Fortunately, there are resources available to provide financial support to help.

 Here are several 501(c)3 registered charity organizations: